-- 1) The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats stairwells.
-All doors are notional 30-minute fire resistant including those in 1-hour rated walls. - 2) The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire.
-Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping. - 3) Generally, the means of escape is protected from flats with the use of notional rated timber doors.
-These doors should be upgraded to FD30s when any future upgrades of the building take place, as should the residents storage cupboard doors. - 4) There are no communal doors other than the final exit doors which are fitted with automatic closing devices.
+- 1) The walls and floors are designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats and stairwells.
+Flat entrance doors are 30-minute nominal fire resistant with cold smoke seals, including those in 1-hour rated walls. - 2) The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire between dwellings.
+Whilst the existing fire stopping is fit for purpose, there is a cyclical programme (annually) to ensure fire stopping has not been compromised by third parties and where applicable enhance the fire stopping. - 3) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put -Unless policy.
+Therefore, residents are advised to remain in their flat unless the fire directly affects them or if they are advised to evacuate by the emergency services. - 4) Generally, the means of escape is protected with the use of Nominal (Flat entrance) and notional doors (store cupbaord) rated timber and composite fire doors.
+These doors should be upgraded to fully certified FD30s when any future upgrades of the building take place, as should the residents storage cupboard doors and electric meter cupbard doors. - 5) There are no communal doors other than the final exit doors which are fitted with automatic closing devices.
 These are checked on a regular basis by Caretaking Teams as part of their checks.
-Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 5) The fire stopping / compartmentation is subject to an annual check by the Fire Safety Rapid Response Team. - 6) Any remedial works arising from the fire stopping / compartmentation check(s) will be actioned immediately by the Fire Safety Rapid Response Team.
+Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s).

+- 6) The fire stopping / compartmentation is subject to an annual check by the Fire Safety Rapid Response Team. - 7) Any remedial works arising from the fire stopping / compartmentation check(s) will be actioned immediately by the Fire Safety Rapid Response Team. - 8) A variety of methods / materials have been used to achieve firestopping including Rockwool and intumescent pillows.
+Refer to table below: